SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-07-24-mastering-unity-2d-game-developmentanimation-curves.markdown

 [![image](/Images/wordpress/2014/07/image8_thumb.png "image")](/Images/wordpress/2014/07/image8.png)

-From here you can do most of the tasks that you can do in the Animation Dope sheet curve editor (except add events).&nbsp; You can also save your curve (if you create a pretty tricky one you want to reuse) by clicking on the cog con in the bottom left
+From here you can do most of the tasks that you can do in the Animation Dope sheet curve editor (except add events).
+You can also save your curve (if you create a pretty tricky one you want to reuse) by clicking on the cog con in the bottom left

 [![image](/Images/wordpress/2014/07/image12_thumb.png "image")](/Images/wordpress/2014/07/image12.png)